Elix-g/esp32-bt-mqtt-scanner/README.md

   - Publish retained message upon connecting to MQTT broker to indicate device is online

   - Implementing last will/testament

 Usage:

 Copy code to Arduino IDE and add required parameters.
 All parameters with a comment are required.
-Upload to your ESP32:
+Make sure PubSubClient by Nick O'Leary (tested with 2.8.0) and NimBLE-Arduino by h2zero (tested with 1.0.2) are in your library.
+Upload sketch to your ESP32:

   - Board according to your ESP32 device
   - Upload Speed 921600